Skip to content

 • Lists their promos front and center in the hero area on the home page

-• Includes the company’s address and contact information at the top of every page
+• Includes the company’s contact information at the top of every page

-• Arranges testimonials by service area in Connecticut, making it easy to see if another customer in the visitor’s area is impressed with O.J.
+• Arranges testimonials by service area in Connecticut, making it easy to see if another customer in the visitor’s area was happy with O.J.
 Mann’s services

 • Lists accreditations, awards, and reasons to choose the company